ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 The Nexteuropa Varnish provides complete a Behat test suite and additional Feature Context located in the FrontendCacheContext class.

 Tests are performed against a mocked HTTP server.
-Thee only difference is that the mocked HTTP server doesn't support 'PURGE' method and uses the 'POST' method instead.
+The only difference is that the mocked HTTP server doesn't support 'PURGE' method and uses the 'POST' method instead.